microwave safe lunch box from Glasafe

 How to Use a Borosilicate Bowl in the Microwave?

-Avoid Extreme Temperature Changes: Don’t go from freezing to microwaving or from very hot to very cold, as this can cause thermal shock, leading to cracks or breakage.
+• Avoid Extreme Temperature Changes: Don’t go direct from freezing to microwaving, as this can cause thermal shock, leading to cracks or breakage.

 Can Borosilicate Glass Be Heated?